A reservoir of timescales in random neural networks

-{\bf Discussion.} Previous neural mechanisms for generating multiple timescales of neural activity relied on single cell biophysical properties \cite{gjorgjieva2016computational}.
-Network mechanisms previously proposed were based on self-tuned criticality with anti-hebbian plasticity \cite{magnasco2009self}, spatially tuned connectivity gradients \cite{chaudhuri_xjw2014diversity}, or multiple block-structured connectivity \cite{merav2015blocks}.
-Here, we demonstrated a new robust and biologically plausible network mechanism whereby multiple timescales emerge across units with heterogeneous self-couplings.
-In our model, heterogeneous self-couplings can be interpreted as representing the self-interaction of neural clusters of different sizes, consistent with experimental \citep{Song2005-mj,Perin2011-ts,Lee2016-ld,kiani2015natural,miller2014visual} and theoretical evidence \cite{LitwinKumarDoiron2012,wyrick2021state}.
-In our model, the dynamics of units with large self-couplings, exhibiting slow switching between bistable states, can be captured analytically using the universal colored noise approximation to the Fokker-Planck equation \cite{hanggi1995colored,jung1987dynamical}, a promising new tool to investigate neural network dynamics.
-This slow switching regime may underlie the emergence of metastable activity, ubiquitously observed in the population spiking activity of behaving mammals \cite{Abeles1995a,Jones2007,mazzucato2015dynamics,mazzucato2019expectation,recanatesi2020metastable,engel2016selective,kadmon2019movement}.
+In our model, the dynamics of units with large self-couplings, exhibiting slow switching between bistable states, can be captured analytically using the universal colored noise approximation to the Fokker-Planck equation \cite{hanggi1995colored,jung1987dynamical}.
+This is a classic tool from the theory of stochastic processes, which we successfully applied to investigate neural network dynamics for the first time.
+This slow switching regime may underlie the emergence of metastable activity, ubiquitously observed in the population spiking activity of behaving mammals \cite{Abeles1995a,Jones2007,mazzucato2015dynamics,mazzucato2019expectation,recanatesi2022metastable,engel2016selective,kadmon2019movement}.

 What is the functional relevance of neural circuits exhibiting a reservoir of multiple timescales?
 The presence of long timescales deeply in the chaotic regime is a new feature of our model which may be beneficial for memory capacity away from the edge of chaos \cite{toyoizumi2011beyond}.
 Moreover, we found that, in our model, time-dependent broadband inputs suppress chaos in a population-specific way, whereby slow (fast) subpopulations preferentially entrain slow (fast) spectral components of the input.
 This mechanism may thus endow recurrent networks with a natural and robust tool to spatially demix complex temporal inputs \cite{perez2021neural} as observed in visual cortex \cite{mazzoni2008encoding}.
 Third, the presence of multiple timescales may be beneficial for performing flexible computations involving simultaneously fast and slow timescales, such as in role-switching tasks \cite{iigaya2019deviation}; or as observed in time cells in the hippocampus \cite{kraus2013hippocampal,howard2014unified}.
 A promising direction for future investigation is the exploration of the computational properties of our model in the context of reservoir computing \cite{sussillo2009generating} or recurrent networks trained to perform complex cognitive tasks \cite{yang2019task}.